SeldomZed/Huppes_Wallet/README.md

 ✔️ **🖼️ NFT Support** – Manage and display your **NFTs** within the wallet.

-✔️ **🚀 Latest News** –  Built-in Up-to-date economics & crypto news.
+✔️ **🚀 Latest News** –  Keep Up-to-date with built-in economics & crypto news.

 ✔️ **🌐 DApp Browser** – Access **decentralized applications (DApps)** directly from your wallet.